logzio/logz-docs/_source/user-guide/cloud-siem/private-feed.md

 <div class="tasklist">

-##### Prerequisites
+##### Prerequisites {#prepare-private-feed}

-Before you begin, you'll need to maintain a private feed of malicious or suspected IPs and host it where it can be fetched by Logz.io.
+Before you begin, you'll need to maintain a private feed of malicious or suspected IOCs and host it where it can be fetched by Logz.io.

 Other requirements:

 * The feed must be limited to 10K entities or fewer.
-(No more than 10,000 IPs).
+(No more than 10,000 IOC entities.)
-* Every IP must appear on a new line.
+* Every IOC must appear on a new line.
 Don't use separators or add explanations or comments.

-  Here's an example:
+  Here's an example for a feed of malicious IPs:

   ```
   1.1.1.1